 HDMI Video and USB Power

-Chromecast plugs into the TV's HDMI port and gets power from USB.
+Chromecast plugs into the TV's HDMI port and obtains power from USB.
 The image (top) from Google shows a first-generation Chromecast with ports conveniently close.
 In the real world, such as plugging a Chromecast into an A/V receiver (bottom), connections are not always so aesthetic.
 (Top image courtesy of Google Inc.)